turboapps/docs/getting_started/what_is_turbo/getting_started.md

 - Allow users to test out new or beta versions of applications without interfering with existing versions
 - Simplify deployment of desktop applications by eliminating dependencies (.NET, Java, Flash) and conflicts
 - Improve security by locking down desktop and server environments while preserving application access

-And Turbo works seamlessly with [Turbo.net](http://turbo.net), an application hosting service that provides an application portal, desktop console, data synchronization, cloud storage, and more.

 ### How does it work?